ConfigHubPub/Docs/documentation/pages/getting_started/create_organization.rst

 To distribute this workload, organization let's you assign repository owners and administrators.

-To create an organization, once logged in:
+To create a new organization, once logged in:

 #.
 Click on the **New** link (top-right) and choose *Organization*
 #.
 Enter the Organization name, and save.